nus-cs2030s/2324-s2/docs/vim/tips.md

 :%s/oldWord/newWord/gc
 ```

-`:` enters the command mode.  `%` means apply to the whole document, `s` means substitute, `g` means global (otherwise, only the first occurrence of each line is replaced). `c` is optional -- adding it cause `vim` to confirm with you before each replacement
+`:` enters the command mode.  `%` means apply to the whole document, `s` means substitute, `g` means global (otherwise, only the first occurrence of each line is replaced). `c` is optional &mdash; adding it cause `vim` to confirm with you before each replacement

 ### Shell Command